cornerstonejs/dicomParser/README.md

 * Packaged using the module pattern, as an AMD module and as a CommonJS module for Node.js
 * No external dependencies
 * Supports extraction of encapsulated pixel data frames
+* Convenient utility functions to parse strings formatted in DA, TM and PN VRs and return JavaScript objects
+* Convenient utility function to create a string version of an explicit element
+* Convenient utility function to convert a parsed explicit dataSet into a javascript object

 Build System
 ============